front-end-intermediate/ExpressJSReact-retired/readme.md

 console.log("total", total);
 ```

+## useReducer

 React comes with a built-in Hook called useReducer that allows you to add state to a function component but manage that state using the reducer pattern.

+`useState` and `useReducer` both allow you to add state to function components. `useReducer` offers a bit more flexibility since it allows you to decouple how the state is updated from the action that triggered the update - typically leading to more declarative state updates.

 `useReducer` returns an array with the first element being the state and the second element being a dispatch function which when called, will invoke the reducer.